 Sunspots are often a sign of sun damage or aging.
 People with naturally fair skin tend to develop freckles more easily than darker-skinned people.

 Sunspots can appear on any part of your body.
 People who have had a lot of sun exposure are more prone to getting sunspots.

 There’s no way to prevent freckles from forming completely, but there are ways you can lessen their appearance.
 The dark spot from a sunspot isn’t dangerous, but it could be a sign that you have deeper damage beneath the surface of your skin.

 Taking care of your skin is important to prevent damage that can lead to discoloration, such as freckles and sunspots.

 Yes, tanning beds and overexposure to UV light can cause freckles.
-This increase in freckling is that when you lay down to tan, all of the putting tanning rays right to your face.
+This increase in freckling is that when you lay down to tan, all of the tanning rays are right in your face.
 Tanning bed light has P-Polarized properties, which results in emitting UV rays straight at the skin.

-Unfortunately, it’s very difficult to prevent tannin bed freckles.
+Unfortunately, it’s very difficult to prevent tanning bed freckles.
 This is because they’re caused by sun damage and exposure.
-Some foundations can help disguise them, but you might be better off reapplying with your sunscreen every day instead.
+Some foundations can help disguise them, but you might be better off reapplying your sunscreen every day instead.

 Just remember to apply the sunscreen before you tan so that you don’t end up with more freckles than you started with.

 The best way to get rid of your tanning bed freckles (other than to stop tanning) is to start using a product that reduces dark spots.
 Don’t reach for any old skin cream, though.